zk-ruby/zookeeper/README.markdown

 MIT License.
 See the included LICENSE file.
 Portions copyright 2008-2010 the Apache Software Foundation, licensed under the Apache 2 license, and used with permission.

+Portions contributed to the open source community by HPDC, L.P.

 ## Install